nls20/Dating_App_Backend_Express/README.md

 README provided for development by Codeclan students only.

-We asume you already have MongoDB installed and set up.
+We assume you already have MongoDB installed and set up.

 To create and start a database: